tarnveerSingh/React-Native-Weather/README.md

 ## IF I HAD MORE TIME.

-I forgot to hide the sensitive data, If I had more time.
+I forgot to hide the sensitive data, for eg- API KEY.

 ## Technologies
 Project uses: